bhavayagautam/Induction_Report/README.md

 #### *11:30 to 12:30* **I̲D̲ ̲C̲a̲r̲d̲ ̲F̲o̲r̲m̲a̲t̲i̲o̲n̲**
 It was a task of just 10-15 minutes.
 When I went in, there were just last 6 -7 students remaining.

+### Day- 06
+#### *9:30 am to 10:30 am* **C̲h̲e̲m̲i̲s̲t̲r̲y̲ ̲L̲e̲c̲t̲u̲r̲e̲**
+I finally got to be introduced to Mr. Karan Bhalla, my Chemistry professor who seemed to be a really kind and loving teacher.
+The way he motivated the students and guided them as if they were his own, really got to me.
+He asked students to introduce themselves after he introduced himself.
+He asked some basic questions from the students and even if some replied with an error, he took it to a positive note and encouraged them more until they finally get the real answer out of their mouth.
+One could easily tell that such types of teachers who support their students are whom the students confide in and adore.
+He explained the exam structure and later on took to teaching some basic topics of the first chapter, 'Water Chemistry'.

+#### *10:30 am to 11:30 am* **E̲n̲g̲l̲i̲s̲h̲ ̲L̲e̲c̲t̲u̲r̲e̲**
+The next lecture was assigned to Mrs. Nisha, my English teacher I got to meet for the first time.
+She came in and introduced herself before taking the introduction of other students.
+She asked them to introduce themselves only in English so as to boost the confidence in the same language.
+Since many students got nervous or couldn't find the words to express themselves, it took a long time and some students didn't get the chance to introduce themselves and I was one of them.

+####
+Attended the lectures in auditorium.

+### Day- 06
+####